01 Dec 1824 (Carrickmacross, County Monaghan, Ireland)

 8. In 1875 Fitzgerald was once again declared bankrupt after the district was devastated by sugar cane rust.
 He resigned his seat in parliament and his estate passed out of his hands in 1876.
 The family moved back to Brisbane and Fitzgerald returned to surveying.

 9. After reading George Dalrymple's reports of his exploration of the northern rivers, Fitzgerald organised an expedition to explore the river systems from the Daintree area down to the Johnstone.
 In 1880, with backing from the Catholic Church, he estabilshed a settlement which was to become Innisfail.

 10. However, from the beginning, his new sugar cane plantation was beset with the problems of distance, low yields, cyclonic weather and eventually rivalry from larger concerns such as CSR.
 His health also suffered from tropical fevers.
 In 1885 he surrendered his interest in the company he had formed with the Catholic Church and retired to Teneriffe until his death on 10 November 1888.

 11. Fitzgerald was survived by eight sons and three daughters.
 The two eldest sons grew cane in the Innisfail district.
-His fifth son, Charles Borromeo Fitzgerald, represented the seat of Mitchell from 1896 to 1902 and was appointed Attorney-General in the short-lived Dawson Labor government - the first Labor government in the world.
+His fifth son, Charles Borromeo Fitzgerald, represented the seat of Mitchell from 1896 to 1902 and was appointed Attorney-General in the short-lived Dawson Labor government.

 1. Bolton, GC, `Fitzgerald, Thomas Henry (1824 - 1888)', Australian Dictionary of Biography, Volume 4, Melbourne University Press, 1972, p.
 179